Grigory Berezkin

 Grigory Berezkin (9 August 1966) is a Russian businessman.
-He is the owner and chairman of the Board of Directors of ESN Group.
-He is also the owner of RBC Group.
+He is the founder of ESN Group and the owner of RBC Group.
+Since 2012, his primary focus has shifted toward social entrepreneurship and philanthropy, when he joined the Board of Trustees of Russian branch of Reach for Change foundation.

 Biography

 Grigory Berezkin was born on 9 August 1966 in Moscow.
+His father, Viktor, was a renowned chemist and one of the world's leading experts in chromatography.
+His mother, Lyudmila, headed a research division at the Research Institute for Fertilizers and Insectofungicides named after Ya.
+V. Samoilov.

-In 1988, he graduated from Moscow University with a degree in Petrochemistry.
-In 1991, he completed his postgraduate studies there, and in 1993, he defended his dissertation.
+In 9th and 10th grade he attended the School of Young Physicists and Young Chemists.
+In 1988, he graduated from Moscow State University with a degree in Petrochemistry.
+In 1991, he completed his postgraduate studies there, and in 1993, he defended his PhD thesis in Chemical Sciences.

 From 1991 to 1994, he worked at Moscow State University as a junior research fellow.

-In 1992, together with Alexander Mamut and Vladimir Gruzdev, he founded the company Slavyanka, which became the basis of the future supermarket chain Sedmoi Kontinent.